stem-piano/stem-piano-g-main/documentation/construction_subsections/subsection5_action_frame.md

 * https://www.youtube.com/watch?v=NmziaIYKS1g
 * https://www.youtube.com/watch?v=5U7LvOMth28 (audio accidentally recorded single-channel).

-## Install a heavy bar for the hammer stop
+## Install a heavy bar for the hammer shank stop

 Use a strip of firm material to absorb the force of shank against the bar.
 For example, weatherstripping works ok.

-Position the hammer stop bar horizontally as close to each hammer as possible.
+Position the hammer shank stop bar horizontally as close to each hammer as possible.

-Adjust the hammer stop bar vertically until it is approximately 1/8" above the shank drop point.
+Adjust the hammer shank stop bar vertically until it is approximately 1/8" above the shank drop point.
 So, when pressing a piano key, move the key down slowly and adjust the bar so the hammer shank does not quite hit the stop bar.
 Try to get an even distance for all 88 hammer shanks.

 See *stem piano* videos
 * https://youtu.be/ANJI4KAolEw?t=86